 Your query returned no results.
 Please change your search criteria and try again.

-Since 1973 the Ecumenical Jury has awarded its prize to film directors who have been the most successful with their artistic talent in sensitising the viewer to religious, people-related, and social values.
-It looks at the visions of the creative film directors with a feel for justice, peace, and respect as well as for spiritual dimensions.
-The award includes prize money of 20,000 CHF provided by the Reformed Churches and the Catholic Church of Switzerland, and is committed for the film’s distribution in Switzerland.
+Since 1973, the Ecumenical Jury has awarded its prize to film directors whose artistic talents have been most successful in raising viewers’ awareness of religious, human, and social values.
+The Jury looks at the vision of creative film directors who demonstrate an affinity with justice, peace and respect, as well as spiritual dimensions.
+The award consists of a sum of CHF 10,000 for the film director, and is offered by the Reformed Churches and the Catholic Church in Switzerland.

 To promote cinema as an art form and encourage new and young cinema, the International Federation of Film Critics awards the International Critics’ Prize (FIPRESCI Prize) to a film presented in competition.

-As part of the Cinema&Gioventù initiative – organized by Bellinzona’s Castellinaria Festival del cinema giovane on behalf of the Department of Education, Culture and Sport of the Canton Ticino - three juries made up of young film fans will award the following prizes: a jury will select the three best directors of full-length features shown in the International Competition: 1st prize 6,000 CHF, 2nd prize 4,000 CHF, 3rd prize 2,000 CHF.
+As part of the Cinema&Gioventù initiative – organized by Bellinzona’s Castellinaria - Festival del cinema giovane on behalf of the Department of Education, Culture and Sport of the Canton Ticino - three juries made up of young film fans will award the following prizes: a jury will select the three best directors of full-length features shown in the International Competition: 1st prize 6,000 CHF, 2nd prize 4,000 CHF, 3rd prize 2,000 CHF.
 A prize of 2,000 CHF will be awarded to the best film in the Concorso Cineasti del presente.
 A second jury will award two prizes of 1,500 CHF to the best short films in the National and International Competition in the Pardi di domani section.
-Finally, two special prizes of CHF 3,000 and CHF 2,000, offered by the Ticino Department of Internal Affairs, will be awarded to the feature film from the Concorso internazionale and the short film from Open Doors: Shorts that best illustrate the concept ‘The environment is quality of life’.
+The jury will also award the best film in the Concorso Corto d’autore section.
+Finally, two special prizes of CHF 3,000 and CHF 2,000, offered by the Ticino’s Planning Department, will be awarded to the feature film from the Concorso internazionale and the short film from Open Doors: Shorts that best illustrate the concept ‘The environment is quality of life’.